🔄

 While the classic, sleek black frame is a popular choice for its timeless appeal, your options don’t stop there.
 You can choose from a range of colors and textures to perfectly match your home's interior and exterior design.
 A high-quality, factory-applied finish is key, as it not only defines the window's look but also provides a durable barrier against the elements, preventing rust and corrosion.
 When you’re exploring options, think about how the frame color will coordinate with your wall panels, siding, and even your steel doors to create a cohesive and polished look.

-Selecting the Right Glass
+How to Select the Right Type of Glass

 The glass you choose is just as important as the frame.
 Most modern steel windows feature double-pane tempered glass, which is a fantastic standard for both safety and energy efficiency.
 But you can customize it further to meet your specific needs.
 For bathrooms or street-facing rooms, frosted or textured glass offers privacy without sacrificing natural light.
 If you live in a climate with intense sun, low-E (low-emissivity) or tinted glass can help reduce heat gain and protect your furniture from fading.
 The right glass choice enhances your comfort and the window’s performance.